GCC Bridge

 Where does the program take place?

-The program mostly takes place virtually or on ETH Zurich campus (for the kickoff/wrap up/Apéro/workshops).
-In-person presence is not mandatory but recommended.
+The program mostly takes place on ETH Zurich campus (for the kickoff/wrap up/Apéro/workshops).
+Virtual participation is possible in principle, but is not recommended as the collaboration and netorking are a major part of the Bridge experience.

 Do I need previous consulting experience to participate?